jpacg/awesome-stars/README.md

 ## C++

+- [CodingGay/BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
+BlackDex can run on any Android mobile phone or emulator, you can unpack APK File in several seconds.
 - [smallsun107/xhsShield](https://github.com/smallsun107/xhsShield) -
 - [tiann/FreeReflection](https://github.com/tiann/FreeReflection) - A library that lets you use reflection without any restriction above Android P
 - [p-ranav/indicators](https://github.com/p-ranav/indicators) - Activity Indicators for Modern C++